AFLplusplus/AFLplusplus/llvm_mode/README.md

 system.
 You should also make sure that the llvm-config tool is in your path (or pointed to via LLVM_CONFIG in the environment).

+Note that if you have several LLVM versions installed, pointing LLVM_CONFIG to the version you want to use will switch compiling to this specific version - if you installation is set up correctly :-)

 Unfortunately, some systems that do have clang come without llvm-config or the LLVM development headers; one example of this is FreeBSD.
 FreeBSD users will also run into problems with clang being built statically and not being able to